tarantool/tarantool/doc/sphinx/book/connectors/index.rst

 complications of the binary protocol. `Language-specific drivers`_ provide a friendly way to store domain language data structures in Tarantool.
-A complete description of the binary protocol is maintained in annotated Backus-Naur form in the source tree: please see `doc/box-protocol.html`_.
+A complete description of the binary protocol is maintained in annotated Backus-Naur form in the source tree: please see :ref:`iproto protocol`.

 ====================================================================
                           Packet example